karens/import_drupal/README.md

 drush migrate-rollback import_drupal_images
 ```

-It is important to note is that if you alter the YAML files after you first install the module, you'll have to uninstall and then reinstall the module to get Migrate to see the YAML changes.
+It is important to note that if you alter the YAML files after you first install the module, you'll have to uninstall and then reinstall the module to get Migrate to see the YAML changes.

 There is more information about the [Migrate API on Drupal.org](https://www.drupal.org/docs/8/api/migrate-api/migrate-api-overview).